 What is Structural Unemployment?

 Structural unemployment is a category of unemployment caused by differences between the skills possessed by the unemployed population and the jobs available in the market.
-Structural unemployment is a long-lasting event that is caused by fundamental changes in the economy.
+Structural unemployment is a long-lasting condition that is caused by fundamental changes in the economy.

 Structural unemployment is a significant problem in economics because of its long-lasting effects and challenges associated with overcoming the issue.
 It can result in an increase in the natural unemployment rate.
 However, it is not always an indicator of a recession in an economy because it can be created even during periods of economic growth.

 Structural unemployment is caused by external processes or events that trigger fundamental changes in the economy, including: